DataTransfer: Neural network based interpolation across non-nested meshes: Introduction

 \section{Introduction}

-Numerical simulations in engineering and applied sciences commonly rely on mesh-based discretizations of partial differential equations over complex domains.
-When multiphysics coupling, mesh adaptivity, or evolving geometries are involved, computations often require transferring data between non-matching meshes to maintain accuracy, consistency and stability.
-Multiphysics problems in particular demand distinct meshes for different physical fields due to varying geometric or physical constraints.
-For example, fluid domains typically require meshes that resolve boundary layers and accommodate large deformations, whereas solid domains emphasize geometric fidelity and material interfaces, as in fluid–structure interaction.
-In coupled structural–thermal analyzes, structural mechanics favors geometric conformity, while thermal diffusion demands fine resolution in regions of steep gradients~\cite{Farhat1998}.
-Similar challenges appear in multigrid methods~\cite{Huang2006}, global/local coupling~\cite{Babuka2001} and domain decomposition~\cite{Dolean2015}, where information must be transferred across meshes of differing resolution or topology.
-These difficulties are further amplified in time-dependent simulations where meshes are regenerated to track moving interfaces or evolving features.
-Although adaptivity enhances accuracy and efficiency, it simultaneously creates a recurring need to project or interpolate the solution between successive meshes.
-Accurate and stable mesh-to-mesh data transfer has therefore become a fundamental requirement in numerical simulations~\cite{Bangerth2003, Nochetto2009}, yet designing schemes that preserve numerical properties across meshes remains a challenging task.
+Numerical simulations in engineering and applied sciences typically rely on mesh-based discretization of partial differential equations (PDEs) over complex domains.
+In problems involving multiphysics, mesh adaptivity, or evolving geometries, data transfer between non-nested meshes is a critical prerequisite for ensuring solution accuracy, consistency, and numerical stability.
+This challenge is particularly pronounced in multiphysics simulations, where different physical fields often demand meshes tailored to distinct geometric and resolution requirements, resulting in frequent data exchange between non-nested meshes.
+A quintessential example is fluid–structure interaction: fluid domains require meshes capable of resolving boundary layers and accommodating large deformations, while structural domains prioritize geometric fidelity and sharp interface representation.
+Similarly, in structural–thermal analysis, structural mechanics favors geometric conformity, whereas thermal diffusion simulations necessitate fine resolution in regions with steep temperature gradients \cite{Farhat1998}.
+These challenges are further exacerbated in time-dependent simulations, where meshes are regenerated to track moving interfaces or evolving solution features.
+While mesh adaption enhances accuracy and efficiency, it inherently entails repeated projection of solutions between successive non-nested meshes.
+Beyond these applications, cross-mesh data transfer also arises naturally in numerical analysis, such as in multigrid methods \cite{Huang2006} and domain decomposition techniques \cite{Dolean2015}.
+Existing techniques are often highly specialized, tailored to specific mesh types or problem settings, and lack a universal, efficient solution.
+Consequently, accurate, stable, and property-preserving mesh-defined function interpolation across different meshes have become indispensable for reliable simulation workflows \cite{Bangerth2003, Nochetto2009}.